Ways of working

 For the second round of engagement, we wanted to inform stakeholders about progress we’d made and capture insights around the challenges and barriers to co-producing a resilient environment.
 Together with stakeholders we began to explore potential options and actions to take forward the Area Statement for North West Wales.
 We particularly wanted to address a perceived geographical gap in events, so we held an event in Abergynolwyn to engage an area that identified itself as marginal.
 Stakeholders acknowledged that they often associated themselves more with Machynlleth (local town) and Aberystwyth (where the local hospital provision is located) in Mid Wales, rather than North West Wales.
 In addition, we also attended various established groups such as Local Access Forums, Farmers Union Meetings and the Snowdonia National Park Board.

-We recognised that we are all in this together, so we made sure that we adapted our ways of working, making sure that the principles of co-production were at heart of decisions made in developing the North West Area Statement.
+We recognise that we are all in this together, so we made sure that we adapted our ways of working, making sure that the principles of co-production were at heart of decisions made in developing the North West Area Statement.
+We recognise this is a journey of collaboration that will continue to support the development of the Area Statement.
 Some of the feedback we’ve had confirms what we believed, that this was the right thing to do:

 “I came sceptical, saw it was kept open and everyone was involved”